diegovelizo/phenocause/README.md

 - **Memory Management:** The entire dataset does not need to be loaded into memory.
 Instead, a connection is opened to the file on disk, and only the requested data slices are read.
-This is critical for biobank-scale datasets.

 - **On-Disk Filtering:** Filters (e.g., by minor allele count, missingness or sample ID) can be applied to the file connection